Stuck in the Loop of “I’m Crushing It” vs. “I’m a Total Failure”?

 If you set the bar too high, you’re setting yourself up for disappointment, which only fuels all-or-nothing thinking.

-Break your goals into smaller, manageable chunks, and pat yourself on the back whenever you reach a milestone.
+Pat yourself on the back whenever you reach a milestone.

-6. Focus on the Journey, Not The Destination
+6️⃣ Focus on the Journey, Not The Destination

-Remember, life isn’t just about the destination—it’s about the ride.
+Remember, life isn’t just about the destination.
+It’s about the ride.
 Think of your journey like a road trip.

 Sure, you might take a few wrong turns or encounter unexpected detours, but that makes the adventure memorable.

-Embrace the bumps and turns; they’re all part of the experience.
+Embrace the bumps and turns.
+They’re all part of the experience.

-The magic happens in the gray areas—the small wins, the imperfect moments, and the realistic goals.
 By living between the lines, you’ll find a much more enjoyable and less stressful way to approach your goals and challenges.

 You have the power to change your thinking and embrace all life’s messy, beautiful shades.